zhangxigithub/MyGPT/README.md

-# MyGPT
+# PromptBuddy

-**MyGPT** is a lightweight, open-source ChatGPT client designed for speed, privacy, and flexibility.
+**PromptBuddy** is a lightweight, open-source ChatGPT client designed for speed, privacy, and flexibility.
 Use your own OpenAI API key to chat with GPT models and generate or modify images — all without login or hidden charges.

-Originally built as a personal development tool, **MyGPT** is now available to everyone on **iOS**, **macOS**, and **visionOS**.
-Whether you’re writing, brainstorming, coding, or just exploring AI, MyGPT gives you a clean, efficient interface with full control.
+Originally built as a personal development tool, **PromptBuddy** is now available to everyone on **iOS**, **macOS**, and **visionOS**.
+Whether you’re writing, brainstorming, coding, or just exploring AI, PromptBuddy gives you a clean, efficient interface with full control.

 ## Features